martialblog/opentelemetry-workshop/day1/10_Instrumentation/30_logs.md

 # ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~ Logs

-OpenTelemetry does not define a API or SDK to create logs, only a data model.
+OpenTelemetry does not define an API or SDK to create logs, only a data model.

 OpenTelemetry's support for logs is designed to be compatible with what you already have.